yamaton/vscode-h2o/README.md

 ## Security

-Creating a specification for an unknown command executes that command with `--help`.
+Creating a specification for an unknown command executes a command referenced by the open Shell Script or BitBake file with `--help`.
 A program found in an untrusted local environment could therefore present a risk.

-To prevent the extension from executing commands that are absent from its specification cache, set `shellCompletion.scanUnknownCommands` to `false` in user settings, or in remote settings when using a remote Extension Host.
-Changing the setting stops queued help scans and terminates a running scan; it does not delete downloaded or previously cached specifications.
+Unknown-command scanning remains disabled unless you select **Allow Local Scans** in the activation notification or set `shellCompletion.scanUnknownCommands` to `true`.
+Setting it back to `false` stops queued help scans and terminates a running scan; it does not delete downloaded or previously cached specifications.

 The extension uses an operating-system sandbox when one is available: